 • Use only the surname of the author(s) followed by the page, chapter, paragraph or section numbers if you need to be specific.

 • No distinction is made between books, journal articles, internet documents or other formats except for electronic documents that do not provide page numbers.
 In this instance, use the paragraph number, if available, with the abbreviation par.

-• Citations in the text can either be either placed at the end of a sentence in parentheses (brackets) or alternatively, the author's name may be included in the text, and just the page information placed within the brackets.
+• Citations in the text can either be placed at the end of a sentence in parentheses (brackets) or alternatively, the author's name may be included in the text, with just the page information placed within the brackets.

-• A citation for book appearing in the text as:
+• A citation for a book appearing in the text as:

 would be found in the Works Cited list in the following form:

-• A citation for a journal article appearing in the text as either:
+• A citation for an article from an e-journal appearing in the text as either:

 would appear in the Works Cited list as:

 Waller, Lisa and Kerry McCallum.
 "How Television Moved a Nation: Media, Change and Indigenous Rights."
 Media, Culture & Society, vol. 40, no. 7, 2018, pp. 992–1007.
 Sage Journals, https://doi.org/10.1177/0163443718754650.

 Note: When referring to multiple authors within the text and within parentheses, precede the final name with the word and